 When we were finished we phoned reception to let them know, so that our dinner could be cleared and our bedding set up.
 I’d tried to eat as much as I could but I felt terrible and embarrassed when our host came to collect the tray of un-finished food.
 We were glad to have booked the dinner and get the experience to try a lot of foods.
 With a toddler, it was perfect being able to have our meal in our room.
 We were able to provide him other food and he didn’t have to sit still and wait for us to finish our multi-course dinner.

-After finishing dinner and having it cleared.
-Our host lady, with the help of another woman came and set up our beds for the night.
+After dinner was cleared our host lady, with the help of another woman came and set up our beds for the night.
 They moved the table aside and laid out the futon mattresses, covering them with sheets and then placing the sheet covered doona on top.
-It was quite comfortable, the doona’s were soft and warm.
+It was quite comfortable, the doonas were soft and warm.
 The only issue I had was that when laying on my side during the first night, my hip bone ached from digging into the floor.
 It didn’t bother me the second night though.

 We entered the breakfast room and knelt at our table.
 They gave Fletcher a little chair to sit on and he munched away on his fruit and tried some things off my tray.
 The first morning breakfast consisted of rice, miso soup, cooked salmon, tofu and pickled vegetables.
 We enjoyed it all, although pickled vegetables is something we are not used to eating.
 The second morning was much the same but unfortunately a lot wasn’t to our taste.
 There were cold baked sardines, cold slimy mushrooms and the pickled vegetables were harder to eat.
 We felt terrible that we might insult the cooks and ate as much as we could.
 It was just flavours and textures we weren’t used to.
 Other people might really enjoy what we had.
 The miso soup was a little different the second morning, but each one was delicious!

-We really enjoyed our stay at Futarishizuka Hakuun.
-I’m sure there are more luxury ryokans in Takayama but this one fit our budget, was in a great location and had a fabulous view.
-The staff were all friendly, with the one lady in particular paying extra attention to Fletcher.
-It was a great experience and gave us a more traditional feel of Japan.
+We really enjoyed our stay at Hidatakayama Futarishizuka Hakuun.
+I’m sure there are more luxury ryokans in Takayama but this one fit our budget, was child friendly, in a great location and had a fabulous view.
+It was a wonderful experience that gave us a more traditional feel of Japan.